-If your vehicle has this feature, the button for your fog lamps is located on the instrument panel, to the left of the steering wheel, beside the instrument panel brightness thumbwheel.
+The button to turn your fog lamps on and off is located on the instrument panel, to the left of the steering wheel, beside the instrument panel brightness thumbwheel.

 When using the fog lamps, the ignition must be on as well as the parking lamps or the low-beam headlamps.